lindbrook/packageRank/README.md

 ![](man/figures/README-bioconductorDownloads-2.png)<!-- -->

-Because of this aggregation, red squares are used to indicate in-progress observations.
+Because of the aggregation, red squares are used to indicate in-progress observations.

 ### IV - Computing percentiles and ranks

-One way to put download counts into context is to compute the rank percentile of a package’s downloads.
-Such a statistic give us an idea of a package’s place in the overall distribution of downloads.
+One way to put download counts into context is to compute its rank percentile.
+This statistic, familiar to those who’ve taken a standardized test, tell us the packages had fewer downloads.
+In this way, the rank percentile give us an idea of a package’s place in the overall distribution of downloads.
+To compute this statistic, use ‘packageRank()’:

 ``` r
 packageRank(packages = "HistData", date = "2019-01-01")